 Probably the coolest thing about this stand is that you can attach several of them together to create a beer stand superset.
 They are also designed to be stackable for easy storage.

-This brewing stand is perfect if you are currently brewing extracts and can it can easily support an all-grain system if you decide to upgrade later down the road.
+BrewBuilt’s beer brewing stands are perfect for anyone currently brewing extracts and can it can easily support an all-grain system if you decide to upgrade later down the road.

 - Supports larger batches